 Once you've mailed your Christmas cards, I suggest grabbing an early lunch at The Gristmill.
-The lines will be longer than usual on this particular day, and they don't take reservations, so you'll probably want to get there right when they open (typically at 11).
+The lines will be longer than usual on this particular day, and they don't take reservations, so get there right when they open (typically at 11).

 I love the warm atmosphere of The Gristmill.
 Grab a spot near one of the oversized fireplaces if you happen to be there on a rare chilly day in Texas.